Why I Don't Want to Be Famous (And What I Want Instead)

 The self you perform eventually starts to feel like the only self you have.

 When you're in a system that rewards certain behaviors — spiritual attainment, dedication, the right kind of presence — you start performing those behaviors.
 At first consciously.
 Then unconsciously.
 Then you can't remember what you were like before you started performing.
+I've written about what those twenty years actually taught me, and this was one of the harder lessons.

 Fame does the same thing, just on a larger scale.